1 Hour / 1 CE

 • Beginner: Participants are new to START or structured professional judgment tools and seek to understand the rationale, components, and evidence base for START, as well as its application across diverse populations and settings.

-• Early Career: Participants have limited experience with risk assessment and are looking to build foundational skills in integrating protective and risk factors, using case-based approaches, and applying START to inform case formulation and management.
+• Intermediate: Participants have some experience with risk assessment and are looking to build applied skills in integrating protective and risk factors, interpreting START profiles, and using case-based approaches to inform formulation and management.

 • Practice Setting